conan-io/docs/reference/conanfile/methods.rst

   default it is initialized to ``['res']``, and it is rarely changed.
 - **bindirs**: List of relative paths (starting from the package root) of directories in which to find library runtime binaries (like
   Windows .dlls).
 By default it is initialized to ``['bin']``, and it is rarely changed.
+- **srcdirs**: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
+By default it is empty.
+It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too).
 - **defines**: Ordered list of preprocessor directives.
 It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries:
 - **cflags**, **cppflags**, **sharedlinkflags**, **exelinkflags**: List of flags that the consumer should activate for proper behavior.